denten-books/plain-text/2-device.md

 workshop, as part of a collective.

-In a more general sense, we can view the turn to technique as a rejection of Schopenhauer's aesthetics, which emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
-Formalism dispels the myth of the lone genius creator, instead orienting the artist towards discovery through handicraft.
-In his "Art as Device," Shklovsky
+In a more general sense, we can view the turn to technique as a rejection of the aesthetics of Romanticism, like those of Schopenhauer for example, who emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
+Formalism dispelled the myth of the lone genius creator, instead orienting the artist towards discovery through handicraft.
+In his "Art as Device," Shklovsky wrote:
-writes:

 > The work of poetic schools amounts to the aggregation and the discovery of
 > new devices/techniques [*priem*] for the arrangement and the processing of